 What is Dutch Elm disease?
 It is caused by Bark Beetles carrying fungal spores with them as they travel from tree to tree.
 These spores cause immense eradication and death for several Elm trees.

-The first study on the fungus that is attacking the Elm population was first carried out in Holland, which is where the disease gets its name.
-It was at this time scientists discovered that this aggressively spreading fungal problem will be a very difficult issue to resolve.
+This aggressively spreading fungus that attacks the Elm population was first studied in Holland, which is where the disease gets its name.
+The disease has continued to spread for over 40 years and is proving to be a very difficult issue to resolve.

 What should I look for?